shardeum/json-rpc-server/README.md

 make run
 ```

 This will start a container running the `shardeum-json-rpc` server image, available on port `8080`.
 The servers configuration fields can be viewed and edited in the `src/config.ts` file.
-Additinaly, you can manage the server's access control lists by editing the `whitelist.json`, `blacklist.json` and `spammerlist.json`.
+Additionally, you can manage the server's access control lists by editing the `whitelist.json`, `blacklist.json` and `spammerlist.json`.

-But if you are using NPM, use the below command too run the server:
+But if you are using NPM, use the below command to run the server:

 ```bash
 npm run start